US579/BeerChat/README.md

 ### Implementation

 * code explanation
-* talking with others and learning code from open source
+* discussing with others about code and learning code from open source
 * signup
 * login
 * login status check